 The Eiger and the Matterhorn are the two most iconic mountains in the Alps.
 Stunning rock walls, fascinating histories, quaint villages… it’s all here.
-The Eiger anchors the Bernese Oberland, fairytale Swiss Alps, an area filled with wildflowers, waterfalls, and quiet trails to remote alpine inns.
-Get away from it all.
+The Eiger anchors the Bernese Oberland – fairytale Swiss Alps – an area filled with wildflowers, waterfalls, and quiet trails to remote alpine inns, where you can get away from it all.
 The Matterhorn highlights the southern Alps, a region packed with the highest peaks in Switzerland, and the best hotels in the Swiss Alps.
 Zermatt is the perfect base to indulge in a bit of the good life.

 Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous and dramatic mountains in the world.

 Grindelwald is truly breathtaking, and one glance around will tell you that you’ve arrived in the Alps.
 Enjoy the spa at your 4-star hotel when you arrive, or simply stroll through town.
 We’ll meet in the afternoon and enjoy dinner together this first night as we talk about the trip to come.

 Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg Pass.
 If conditions are right, we can take the Eiger Trail right to the base of the mountain, with countless waterfalls cascading off its vertical cliff faces.

 The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious climb in the Swiss Alps.
 We’ll descend via a favorite, little used trail to the gorgeous views of Biglenalp, glaciers cascading down the mountains.
 Finish in the car-free village Wengen for a restful night.